shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

 - **concurrency** means performing different tasks on the same core. instead of waiting for one task to entirely complete first, we perform both simultaneously in a time-shared manner. it **increases responsiveness**
 - **concurrency** is also called **multi tasking**. remember - we do not even need different cores for this
 - **parallelism** means performing different tasks on different cores. it **increases performance**
+- this is also called **multi processing**
+- so, this is how we differentiate between multitasking and multiprocessing when asked in interviews
 - **throughput** is the number of tasks completed per unit time
 - **latency** is the time taken per unit task
-- how are the two different
+- how are the two different -
   - for optimizing throughput, since the tasks themselves are different, they just need to be scheduled on different threads in parallel, and that automatically increases the throughput. therefore, fewer considerations exist
   - for optimizing latency, we would probably break a single task into smaller subtasks. considerations -
     - what parts of the original task can be performed in parallel and which parts have to be done sequentially